34 Tantalizing German foods – what to eat in Germany

 Doner Kebab

 However truth is that many versions of the kebab are found worldwide.
-From the Greek Gyros to Middle Eastern Shawarma, and tacos al pastor in Mexico, these all fall into the category of ‘kebab’ which is simply put meats cooked on a vertical rotisserie and served in a sandwich form.
+From Greek Gyros to Middle Eastern Shawarma, and tacos al pastor in Mexico, these all fall into the category of ‘kebab’ which is simply put meats cooked on a vertical rotisserie and served in a sandwich form.

 Brot & Brötchen